rostro36/Notes/Multimodal VAE/GNN_survey.md

 ### Limitations
 1. it is inefficient to update the states of nodes *iteratively* for a fixed point.
 1. vanilla GNNs use the same *f* in all layers, which is not modern any more, where the weights can adapt over layers.
-1. edges are under represented and do not have a good hidden state.
+1. edges are underrepresented and do not have a good hidden state.
 1. getting a lot of information washes out the nodes and makes it hard to distinguish them.
 ## Propagation types
 ### Important matrices